RSDKModding/RSDKv3-Decompilation/README.md

   * [Android (Via Amazon)](https://www.amazon.com/Sega-of-America-Sonic-CD/dp/B008K9UZY4/ref=sr_1_2?dchild=1&keywords=Sonic+CD&qid=1607930514&sr=8-2)
     * A tutorial for finding the game assets from the Android version can be found [here](https://gamebanana.com/tuts/14942).

 Even if your platform isn't supported by the official releases, you **must** buy or officially download it for the assets (you don't need to run the official release, you just need the game assets).
-Note that only FMV files from the Steam version of the game are supported; mobile video files do not work.
+Note that only FMV files from the original Steam release of the game are supported; mobile and Origins video files do not work.

 # Advantages over the PC version of Sonic CD
 * Sharp, pixel-perfect display.